 My room in Brooklyn was empty and my belongings were all in Scranton.
 I left New York after a years-long itch to get there.
 I abandoned plans to study music for the time being.
 I sincerely believed I was taking great care of myself.

 Self-portrait in a NYC bathroom.
 My last night in town, exhausted and precise

 “I KNOW WHERE THE PARTY IS!
 FOLLOW ME!”

-(Paraphrasing the words of the late Carrie Fisher in Stephen Fry’s “The Secret Life of the Manic Depressive” while describing what it’s like to be in a manic episode.)
+(Paraphrasing the late Carrie Fisher in Stephen Fry’s “The Secret Life of the Manic Depressive” while describing what it’s like to be in a manic episode.)